mikhailejohnapale/dev-env/README.md

 - Commit to settings and install.

 ## Install essential programs
-- Open a terminal
+- Open a terminal.
 - Using a text editor open install.sh
-- Copy and paste commands per program into the terminal
+- Copy and paste commands per program into the terminal and hit enter.